Cabo Verde Food Guide

 Ponche (Punch)

-A traditional alcoholic beverage made with grogue, sugar, lime juice, and spices.
+Traditional alcoholic beverage made with grogue, sugar, lime juice, and spices.
+A beloved Cape Verdean drink.

 Soft Beverages